With an incredible 82% of workers wanting to work flexibly, it’s clear that the tide is turning towards a more flexible approach to working hours.

 But how does flexible working actually benefit employees?
 What is it about a more adaptable work pattern that so appeals to people?

-Flexible working can improve employee wellbeing
+Flexible working policies can improve employee wellbeing

 By giving employees more time to exercise and eat more healthily, flexible working can improve physical and mental health.
 What’s more, spending time with family, friends and pets helps reduce stress and increase a person’s sense of wellbeing and life satisfaction.